helixhorned/ljclang/README.md

 information using these options:

 ~~~~~~~~~~
--Q -R -p '^CXCursor_' -s '^CXCursor_' \
+-Q -R -e 'CXCursorKind' -p '^CXCursor_' -s '^CXCursor_' \
     -x '_First' -x '_Last' -x '_GCCAsmStmt' -x '_MacroInstantiation' \
     -1 'CursorKindName = {' -2 '},'
 ~~~~~~~~~~

-Thus, the enum constant names are filtered to begin with `CXCursor_` and all "secondary" names aliasing the one considered the main one are rejected.
+Thus, the enum constant names are filtered to be taken from `enum CXCursorKind`, beginning with `CXCursor_` (that prefix being stripped) and all "secondary" names aliasing the one considered the main one are rejected.
 (For example, `CXCursor_AsmStmt` and `CXCursor_GCCAsmStmt` have the same value.)
-Finally, the common prefix is stripped (`-s`) to yield lines like
+This yields lines like

 ~~~~~~~~~~
 [215] = "AsmStmt";